-On Sunday the 24th of June 1956, the BBC presented a radio dramatisation of A Voyage to Arcturus, on its “highbrow” Third Programme service.
-Starting at 8:10pm and finishing at 10:55pm, with a fifteen-minute interval roughly halfway through (during which a recording of Telemann’s Suite in D for wind instruments was played), the programme was recorded and re-broadcast the following Saturday (30th June), from 6pm to 8:45pm (this time, the interval music was Dittersdorf’s Partita in D).
+On Sunday the 24th of June 1956, the BBC presented a radio dramatisation of A Voyage to Arcturus on its “highbrow” Third Programme.
+Starting at 8:10pm and finishing at 10:55pm, with a fifteen-minute interval roughly halfway through (during which a recording of Telemann’s Suite in D for wind instruments was played), the programme was recorded and re-broadcast the following Saturday, from 6pm to 8:45pm (this time, the interval music was Dittersdorf’s Partita in D).

 The complete cast list and details from the Radio Times (June 22, 1956) are as follows (I’ve provided links to more information about the people involved where possible):